hubertrybka/vae-annealing/README.md

  * shape (str): Shape of the annealing function.
 Can be 'linear', 'cosine', or 'logistic'.
  Annealer can be instantiated with disable=True parameter.
 This way an intance of Annealer can be still called, but the argument passed to the __call__() method will be returned unchanged.

 An instance of Annealer is callable.
 Args:
- * kld (torch.tensor): Kullback–Leibler divergence loss (or any ohter loss object for which multiplication by a scalar is defined)
+ * kld (torch.tensor): Kullback–Leibler divergence loss (or any ohter loss object for which multiplication by a scalar is defined.

 Returns:
  * torch.tensor: KL divergence loss multiplied by the slope of the annealing function

  ## Usage: